FrederikTobner/JBASIC/Readme.md

 ```

 An array in JBASIC can be either one-, two- or three-dimensional.
 A specific value in the array can be accessed or altered by specifying the index.
-The first element in an array has the index '1' in JBASIC.
+The first element in an array has the index '1', like in most other dialects of BASIC.

 ```
 DIM array[3]